apollographql/apollo-kotlin/tests/compiler-hooks/README.md

 - `PrefixNamesKotlinHooks` / `PrefixNamesJavaHooks` - Prefix generated class names with the specified prefix.
 Shows how to make `postProcessFileSpec` and `overrideResolvedType` work together.
 - `CapitalizeEnumValuesHooks` - Capitalize generated enum values
+- `AddGettersAndSettersHooks` - Add getters and setters to the models

 ## Gradle plugin